Carlos Hathcock: Post-Vietnam War and health decline

 After returning to active duty, Hathcock helped establish the Marine Corps Scout Sniper School at the Marine base in Quantico, Virginia.
 Due to the extreme injuries he suffered in Vietnam, he was in nearly constant pain, but continued to dedicate himself to teaching snipers.
 In 1975, his health began to deteriorate and he was diagnosed with multiple sclerosis.
 He stayed in the Marine Corps, but his health continued to decline.
 Just 55 days short of the 20 years which would have made him eligible for regular retirement pay, he received a permanent disability separation.
 Being medically discharged, he received 100 percent disability pay.
 He would have received only 50 percent of his final pay grade had he retired after 20 years.
 He fell into a state of depression when he was forced out of the Marines because he felt as if the service had kicked him out.
 During the depression, his wife Jo nearly left him but decided to stay.
 Hathcock eventually picked up the hobby of shark fishing, which helped him to overcome his depression.

-Hathcock provided sniper instruction to police departments and select military units like SEAL Team Six.
+Hathcock provided sniper instruction to police departments and select military units such as SEAL Team Six.